OpenTranslationBible/open-bible/en-GB/02.Exodus/md/exodus-23.md

 I will not drive them out before you in a single year, lest the land become desolate and the wild animals too numerous for you.

 ## Exodus 23:30
-Little by little I will drive them out before you, until you have increased enough to take possession of the land.
+Gradually, I will drive them out before you, until you have increased enough to take possession of the land.

 ## Exodus 23:31
 “I will establish your borders from the Red Sea to the Mediterranean Sea, and from the desert to the Euphrates River.
 I will deliver the inhabitants of the land into your hand, and you will drive them out before you.